What it means

 - Reality

-- Dashboards show data; cadence forces interpretation and action
+- Dashboards show data; the cadence forces interpretation and action

 Cadence slows creative teams down